-Limited Cover will apply in the following circumstances, if
+Limited Cover will apply to automatic Standard cover in the following circumstances, if

-you are not Actively Employed on the date cover starts, your Standard cover will be provided as Limited Cover until you have been Actively Employed for 30 consecutive days

-If you join the MetLife Superannuation Plan outside of 120 days of joining your employer you will be required to be Underwritten for cover.
+- you joined the Plan within 120 days of joining your employer and you are not Actively Employed on the date cover starts, your Standard cover will be provided as Limited Cover until you have been Actively Employed for 30-consecutive days, or - you joined the Plan outside of 120 days of joining your employer, your Standard cover will be provided as Limited Cover for 12 months and subject to a 30-consecutive day Actively Employed requirement after the end of the 12-month period to remove the limitation.

-If you're on leave for reasons other than sickness or injury you are still generally considered to be Actively Employed.
+If you're on leave for reasons other than illness or injury you are still generally considered to be Actively Employed.

-If you're not eligible to automatically receive Standard cover, you can apply for Additional cover at any time.
+If you're not eligible to opt-in or automatically receive Standard cover, you can apply for Additional cover at any time.
 Applications are subject to acceptance by the insurer and evidence of health may be required.
 Simply complete and return the Change of insurance cover form.
-This form is available at portal.australianretirementtrust.com.au/metlifeau
+This form is available at portal.australianretirementtrust.com.au/oracle